Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A2_Configuring/Process.md

 ## Flowchart

+Now that we have a program we can start thinking of the analyses we want to apply on the building.
+The first step is to voxelize the optional envelope.
+Next, we came up with six different analyses, that are important for achieving our design goal.
+When all of these analysis are finished we are left with the final envelope.
+To determine which area should be placed inside which voxels of this envelope, we will model the envelope based on the preferences and characteristics of the agents.

 <iframe src="https://drive.google.com/file/d/1Jk-lnSuOwX9CxJESQCCwzEAuu9EqvZts/preview" width="640" height="480"></iframe>

-Now that we have a program we can start thinking of the analyses we want to do for the building.
-We came up with six different analyses, that are important for achieving our design goal.

-## Matrix of connections
+## Relations

-Before we dived into the analyses with python, we first wanted to visualize the mapping of the relations between the spaces in the building.
+Before we dived into the analyses with python, we first wanted to visualize the most important mapping of the relation between the spaces in the building and a part of the analysis.
 We did this in several subdivisions with each there own main focus.
 These different themes are shown below.

 ![title](../img/Overzicht analyses.png)